lukensmall/pkg_ping/README.md

 -d causes DNS caching to be skipped.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

+-g generates the massive http list to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
+You may be asking: why not just hard-code the list of mirrors in there to find the fastest without downloading it?
+I suspect that the list is ever evolving and don't you want the most up-to-date mirror list, without putting it in a program?

 -h will print the "help" options.